 To accommodate the popular event, make-shift theatres appear all over Telluride, with venues such as the middle school gym and the Mountain Village Conference Center transforming into theatres alongside events held at the opera house and town park.

-Tickets, passes, and additional information for the annual Labor Day event can be found on the Telluride Film Festival website, with attendance options for cinephiles of all budgets.
+Ppasses and times for the annual Labor Day event can be found on the Telluride Film Festival website, with attendance options for cinephiles of all budgets.

 As Colorado’s longest-standing genre-specific film festival, the Telluride Horror Show is a one-of-a-kind event held over a three-day weekend every October.
 Screening international horror, sci-fi, dark fantasy, and thriller films in Telluride’s theatre venues, the annual celebration of spooky, creepy, and scary fun has been gaining popularity since its 2010 debut.

-For film submissions, trailers, and attendance information, please learn more on the Telluride Horror Show homepage.
+For film submissions, trailers, and attendance information, please learn more on the official website below.

 Those are more than a dozen of the best festivals to attend each year in Telluride, Colorado.
 Remember to reserve your ticket(s) and hotel/camping spot well in advance!